camunda/camunda-docs-static/enterprise/content/announcement.md

 * Support for Oracle WebLogic 14.1.2.x
 * Support for PostgreSQL 18 (Support is also provided for Camunda 7.23 as a patch)
 * Support for Spring Boot 4.0
+* Support for WildFly Application Server 38
+  * Replaces WildFly Application Server 37 in the upfront configured distribution and the Docker image.
+* Support for Quarkus 3.33 LTS
 * End of Support Spring Boot 3.5

 ## Camunda Platform 7.24 LTS